SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 If True, the package namespace prefix will be automatically added to objects and fields for which it is present in the org.
 Defaults to True.

+``-o api API``
+	 *Optional*

+	 The desired Salesforce API to use, which may be 'rest', 'bulk', or 'smart' to auto-select based on record volume.
+The default is 'smart'.

 **deploy**
 ==========================================